AmritAmar/mafia-of-ocaml/README.md

 ## Dependencies
-Before running the client or server, please make sure you have the following packages installed using opam:
+Before running the client or server, please make sure you have the following packages installed using opam.
+These are not installed on the 3110 VM by default.

 * async
 * cohttp
 * ansiterminal
-* yojson
-* lwt

 ## Running The Server
 The server can be run using the `make server` command.
 By default, the server